goinnn/django-multiselectfield/README.rst

 2.5 Add support for read-only fields in the Django administration
 -----------------------------------------------------------------

-Django has no built-in way to add support for custom fields.
+Django doesn't provide built-in support for custom fields.

 You can see it in the `example project <https://github.com/goinnn/django-multiselectfield/blob/65376239ae7491414f896adb4d314349ff7c2667/example/app/apps.py#L52>`_.
 Log in to the Django admin in the sample project using the following credentials: user-readonly / DMF-123.